dkasun2001/Zedge-Image-SEO-AI-Assistant/README.md

 ## Contributing

 Contributions are welcome!
+To contribute:
+1. Fork this repository
+2. Create a new branch (`git checkout -b feature-xyz`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
+4. Push to your branch (`git push origin feature-xyz`)
-Please feel free to submit a Pull Request.
+5. Open a Pull Request

 ## Contact